-Grilled Elote (Mexican Street Corn)
+Grilled Elote (Mexican Street Corn) Recipe

 - 4 cobs corn

-1 can beer
+- 1 can beer

-seasoning, such as tajin or cajun, to taste
+- 1 teaspoon seasoning such as tajin or cajun, to taste

-finely shreaded cojita cheese, or Parmesan
+- 4 tablespoon finely shreaded cojita cheese or Parmesan

-Place the corn with its husk on in boated foil, then pour in 1/4 can of beer, then fully wrap tightly with the foil.
+- Place the corn with its husk on in boated foil, then pour in ¼ can of beer, then fully wrap tightly with the foil.
 Repeat for all four cobs of corn.

 - Return the corn to the hot grill to get a char on the corn.

-Spread the mayonnaise on the corn then dust with your choice of seasoning(s).
-Finally sprinkle with the cheese and serve with lime wedges.
+- Spread the mayonnaise on the corn then dust with your choice of seasoning(s).
+Finally, sprinkle with the cheese and serve with lime wedges.